Impact

 innovative solutions, local action, global impact

-Over 300 startups, nonprofits, and local organizations supported are still active
+Over 300 startups, nonprofits, and local organizations supported since 2018 are still active

 Explore them all